Introduction – The Sumerian Culture of Ancient Mesopotamia

 The other literary work that is generally considered among the oldest in the world (and possibly the world’s oldest surviving written text) pertains to the Instructions of Shuruppak.
-Touted as one of the better examples of Sumerian wisdom literature, the ‘piece’ comprises a group of cuneiform tablets dating from around 2600-2500 BC, originally discovered at Abu Salabikh (around 12 miles from ancient Nippur).
+Touted as one of the better examples of Sumerian wisdom literature, the ‘piece’ comprises a group of clay tablets in a cuneiform script – dating from around 2600-2500 BC, originally discovered at Abu Salabikh (around 12 miles from ancient Nippur).

 You should not locate a field on a road.